happi/theBeamBook/README.md

 I hope to bring in more chapters and fill out the existing chapters in the weeks to come, but please feel free to comment and correct any errors you find.
 The plan is to make this into a collaborate effort so that we can get a complete documentation of the Erlang Runtime system as soon as possible.

+Anyway, it is finally out in the public, warts and all.

+Welcome to the site, please contribute.

 # About this book
 A description of the Erlang Runtime System ERTS and the virtual Machine BEAM.